crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 ### Intellectual property

-As regards the  network and its underlying technology, DCF is offering You the right to use it open-source based and DCF does not retain any proprietary intellectual property rights therein (see the GPL-License Version 3 available under <https://www.gnu.org/licenses/gpl-3.0.en.html>​).
+As regards the  network and its underlying technology, DCF is offering You the right to use it open-source based and DCF does not retain any proprietary Intellectual Property Rights therein (see the GPL-License Version 3 available under <https://www.gnu.org/licenses/gpl-3.0.en.html>​).

 However, DCF retains all rights, title and interest in any intellectual property rights relating to its business (such as e.g. trademarks or logos on its Website or copyrights/know-how in other business offerings not related to the  network).